-Facebook inadvertently released an amazing competitor analysis tool.
+Facebook inadvertently released an amazing competitor research and analysis tool.
 Originally designed to give users insight into the source of the ads they are seeing, Facebook now publicizes all active ads an advertiser is running through a tab on the company’s page.

 It never hurts to see what your competition is actively doing, especially around peak times for your industry.
 We recommend compiling a list of five of your closest competitors and checking in every now and then to get a sense of their messaging, promotions and creative.

 Want To Boost Marketing R.O.I. & Find New Customers?